Wales v South Africa: Eli Walker relishes George North reunion

 WALES V SOUTH AFRICA

-Wing Eli Walker is looking forward to making his debut alongside former age-grade team-mate George North when Wales face South Africa on Saturday.
+Wing Eli Walker is looking forward to alongside former age-grade team-mate George North when Wales face South Africa on Saturday.

 Walker, 21, and North, 21, were Wales Under-16 and Under-18 wing partners.